Spain: Judge orders incapacitated woman to get virus vaccine

 The procedure requires doctors to submit written documentation to a judge, who has 48 hours to approve or deny the request.

-Although nearly a dozen European countries have mandatory vaccination laws for diseases including polio, measles and diphtheria.
-The laws are seldom enforced by the courts, although a Belgian court in 2008 fined and sentenced two sets of parents to five months in prison for failing to vaccinate their children against polio.
+Nearly a dozen European countries have mandatory vaccination laws for diseases including polio, measles and diphtheria.
+While those laws are seldom enforced by judges, a Belgian court in 2008 fined and sentenced two sets of parents to five months in prison for failing to vaccinate their children against polio.

 Unlike the COVID-19 vaccines, which are still technically considered experimental, the vaccines required by law in Europe are established vaccines that have been used for decades.

-The World Health Organization has previously said it does not recommend making vaccination against the coronavirus compulsory, fearing that could undermine public confidence in the available vaccines.
+The World Health Organization has previously said it does not recommend making vaccination against the coronavirus compulsory, saying it would prefer people make an informed choice for themselves and their loved ones after objectively evaluating the scientific information.

 At a press conference last month, Dr. Kate O’Brien, who heads WHO’s vaccines department, said she thought it would be better if countries created “a positive environment” for immunization as opposed to mandates.
 But O’Brien acknowledged that it might make sense in some high-risk environments, such as hospitals, to require staff members and patients to receive vaccines.